Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Temperature and Humidity

-The best temperature for Aralia is warm to average warmth within the range of 18-24 of 100C.
-Keep it away from cold drafts as it doesn't like cold temperature at all.
-Cold temperature may result in reduced growth.
+The best temperature for Aralia is an average warmth of 18-240C.
+Keep them away from cold drafts as it doesn't like cold temperature at all.
+Cold temperatures may result in reduced growth and leaf drop.

 Regularly clean the leaves of the wide-leaved Polyscias by damp wiping them with a soft cloth to get rid of dust and reduce pest infestation.